YSOVAR/PAIRITEL/README.txt

 DO THIS:
 - in the pyraf shell, run the pairitel_pyraf_0d.py script execfile('/pathtofile/pairitel_pyraf_0d.py')
-- If you get weird errors like "xxx not an image or a number", close python, open a new shell in yout home directory, start a fresh ipython there and run this script again.
+- If you get weird errors like "xxx not an image or a number", close python, open a new shell in your home directory, start a fresh ipython there and run this script again.
 (This is a strange IRAF problem with some of the IRAF versions.)

 Step 6